MatthiasWM/NewtonROMReader/BUILDING.md

 Please run the hardware test before inserting any cards or testing anything else.
 If short circuits are found, brushing a dry toothbrush along the backside of the SO DIMM connector (the lengthy connector for the ROM Board) may fix the shorts.

-## Building the DCL Tools to generate ROM Extensions
+## Building the DCL Tools and Rex to generate ROM Extensions

 If you are planning to add Newton apps onto the ROM board, you need to get familiar with the _Rex_ tool.
 Rex is a command line tool that is part of the DCL toolbox.
 Compile and install Rex from the command line.